The Imaginative Conservative

-The Imaginative Conservative (TIC) is an online traditionalist conservative journal published in the United States, founded in 2010.
+The Imaginative Conservative (TIC) is an American online conservative journal, founded in 2010.

 History

-The co-founders of TIC were Bradley J. Birzer, the holder of the Russell Amos Kirk chair in American Studies at Hillsdale College, and W. Winston Elliott III, President of the Free Enterprise Institute and a Visiting Professor in Liberal Arts at Houston Baptist University.
+The co-founders of TIC were Bradley J. Birzer, the holder of the Russell Amos Kirk chair in American Studies at Hillsdale College, and W. Winston Elliott III, President of the Free Enterprise Institute and a visiting professor in Liberal Arts at Houston Baptist University.

 Conceived early in 2010 and launched in June of that year, TIC was initially dedicated to promoting conservatism in general and the ideas of Russell Kirk in particular.
 In its first year it published an article by Steve Masty, a veteran of the Afghanistan conflict, which was deeply critical of American policy and intentions there.

 In 2015, TIC republished Russell Kirk's book Prospects for Conservatives, with an introduction by Bradley J. Birzer which called the work a "Christian humanistic manifesto".

 Also in 2015, the journal published a list of suggested gifts for conservatives, which included badger-hair shaving brushes and Evelyn Waugh's novel Brideshead Revisited.